What is a marketing technology stack?

 The type of business you have will also impact which technologies you might find important, and how they should be organized.
 A key difference is whether your business sells its products or services to consumers (B2C) or to businesses (B2B).
 B2C and B2B marketers will use different channels and techniques to acquire customers, and will have varying technology needs as a result.

 When assembling a marketing technology stack, it’s important to know which technologies are foundational, and should be put in place first.
 Both B2C and B2B marketers should consider these technologies essential:

-There are many other channels that might require different levels of investment, depending on whether your marketing strategy is more aligned with B2C or B2B, and your business strategy:
+- Experience optimization — this includes A/B testing and personalization software, or programs that allow marketers to take action on their analytics to make their marketing campaigns more efficient.
+There are many other channels that might require different levels of investment, depending on whether your marketing strategy is more aligned with B2C or B2B, and your business strategy.

 It’s also important to know which skill sets and team members you’ll need to have in place to ensure that your marketing team gets maximum benefit from the technologies you have in place.

-Here are a few categories marketing roles to consider when thinking about how your marketing technology will compliment your team:
+Here are a few categories to consider when thinking about how your marketing technology will complement your team:

-Optimizely is the world’s number one experience optimization platform, and integrates seamlessly with other marketing technologies you may already be using, from Wordpress to Salesforce.
+Optimizely is the world’s number one experience optimization platform, and integrates seamlessly with other marketing technologies you may already be using, from WordPress to Salesforce.
 Test it out today!
 Get started